1998–99 UEFA Cup: Second leg

 Bologna won 4–1 on aggregate.

 Bordeaux won 3–1 on aggregate.

 Parma won 3–2 on aggregate.

 Club Brugge won 4–3 on aggregate.

-AS Monaco won 7–3 on aggregate.
+Monaco won 7–3 on aggregate.

 Real Sociedad won 6–2 on aggregate.

 Zürich won 5–3 on aggregate.

 Lyon won 5–3 on aggregate.

 The match was abandoned at half-time after the fourth official, Philippe Flament of Belgium, sustained a knee injury and bruising from a firecracker thrown onto the pitch by fans in the stands.
 At the moment of the incident, Fiorentina led 2–1 on the night and 4-1 on aggregate.
 Four days later at a UEFA emergency meeting, Fiorentina was kicked out of the UEFA Cup and the match was recorded as a 0–3 Grasshopper win.
 Future expulsion from European competition for Fiorentina was also considered by UEFA but eventually ruled out because of mitigating circumstances, specifically that the match, as part of an earlier punishment, was not played at Fiorentina's home stadium but in Salerno and credible evidence that the firecracker was likely thrown by fans of the local club Salernitana holding a grudge following a recent Serie A fixture between the two clubs.

 Grasshopper won 3–2 on aggregate.

 Celta de Vigo won 3–2 on aggregate.

 Marseille won 4–3 on aggregate.

 Roma won 1–0 on aggregate.

 Atlético Madrid won 5–2 on aggregate.

 2–2 on aggregate; Liverpool won on away goals.

 Real Betis won 4–1 on aggregate.

 Rangers won 3–2 on aggregate.